cowrie/cowrie/INSTALL.md

 ## Step 5: Start

 Cowrite is implemented as a module for twisted, but to properly import everything the top-level source directory needs to be in os.path.
-If you're using a virtual environment this sometimes won't happen correctly, so make it explicit:
+This sometimes won't happen correctly, so make it explicit:

 ```
 $ export PYTHONPATH=/path/to/cowrie